 And guess what they discovered?
 Perhaps not surprisingly, 90% of what people respond to is your profile pictures.

-In a long, and very open blog post, OKCupid co-founder Christian Rudder explains that “We noticed recently that people didn’t like it when Facebook “experimented” with their news feed.
+In a long, and very open [Page no longer available – we have linked to the archive.org version instead], OKCupid co-founder Christian Rudder explains that “We noticed recently that people didn’t like it when Facebook “experimented” with their news feed.
 Even the FTC is getting involved.
 But guess what, everybody: if you use the Internet, you’re the subject of hundreds of experiments at any given time, on every site.
 That’s how websites work.”

 In another not system-wide experiment, to see whether the very existence of high match numbers could influence people to be more predisposed to like each other, OKCupid intentionally displayed inflated match percentage numbers between people.
 So, for example, if Joe and Jane were really only a 30% match, the system told them that they were a 90% match.
 They also did it in the other direction, deflating match scores that were actually much higher.